 Amazon’s investors and customers alike are enjoying the benefits of unparalleled customer loyalty retention and a reputation as “Earth’s most customer-centric company” – including the 500 percent rise of its stock price over the past five years.
 What started as an online bookstore is now transforming nearly all aspects of retail, not to mention content distribution and cloud computing.
 Amazon’s impact defines the idea of relativity, at least in terms of customer experience.
-Nearly every other brand customer experience can be measured in terms of how well it compares to what Amazon does.
+Nearly every other customer experience and customer loyalty retention can be measured in terms of how well it compares to what Amazon does.
 What can a CMO smart enough to be focused on the customer learn from this success that will make your brand(s) more relevant and your customers more loyal over time?
 We see three big recurring themes that define the success customer-centric brands have created.

 The better you are at delivering customer value beyond discounts, the more you profit.